NACEA Board Experience and Expertise

 Has served as a staff attorney for Oklahoma Indian Legal Services, a prosecutor in the Court of Indian Offenses for tribes in the Anadarko area of western Oklahoma, a public defense attorney at the Indian Child Welfare Law Center in Minneapolis (which she helped to start up in 1993) and as a Class III gaming attorney for tribes in Minnesota, North Dakota, South Dakota, and Iowa.
 Served on the Osage Tribal Council from 2003-2006 and has served as Vice Chair of the Osage Tribe Gaming Enterprise Board.
 Served as an attorney for the Osage Nation Tax Commission, the Osage Nation Gaming Commission, and as General Counsel to the Osage Nation Gaming Enterprise.
 Helped to negotiate the Osage Nation tobacco compact and to transition the tribe into Class III gaming.
 Continues to do gaming law and tax commission work for other tribes in her preferred practice areas of regulatory matters and commercial transactions.

-Former Executive Director of Oklahoma Arts Council
+Executive Director, Oklahoma Arts Council

 Bill Shoemate (Comanche)